 Even the most responsible pet owners can’t always guarantee their pets won’t get lost.
 A leash could break or slip out of your hand, a pet could push through a screen door or window, or a contractor or friend might accidentally leave a door or gate open.

 We recommend using a microchip, along with a collar and ID tag, to identify your pet.
 An ID tag is still a reliable identification method.
 Pets that have tags with current contact information are more likely to not end up in shelters and tend to get home faster than those without tags.
-However, collars and ID tags aren’t permanent and can be removed (overnight or for grooming); pets can also lose them.
+However, collars and ID tags aren’t permanent and can be removed; pets can also lose them.
 With a microchip, your pet will have a much better chance of being identified and returned to you.
 Pets without microchips that end up in shelters may be adopted out to another family or even euthanized.